Trump imposes tariffs on Mexico, Canada and China

 Al Jazeera’s Kristen Saloomey, reporting from the US city of Detroit, said Trump’s moves have raised concerns on both sides of the border.

-“This is something that Canadians have been very worried about, and Americans here in Detroit, where I am, have expressed concern about rising prices and economists are warning that trade war could develop as a result of these tariffs and cause prices to increase and possibly force Canada into a recession,” she said.
+“This is something that Canadians have been very worried about, and Americans here in Detroit, where I am, have expressed concern about rising prices and economists are warning that a trade war could develop as a result of these tariffs and cause prices to increase and possibly force Canada into a recession,” she said.

 Steep tariffs